Are you shopping for gifts for the gardener in your life? Well I’m glad you’re here because I have the perfect gifts for you!

 My stainless steel water bottle

 The water stays nice and cold, there’s no condensation to pick up dirt from your hands, and you don’t have to worry about dehydrating.

 Bonus tip?
-Fill this bottle up with hot tea or coffee for your morning waters or evening harvests!
-Pick those thawing carrots with some hot chocolate with the youngins’ and be a star-gardener!
+Fill this bottle up with hot tea or coffee for your morning waters or evening harvests in the cooler months!